 Controls

-From 1999, European Directive 98/12/EC enforced asbestos-free brake pads for all road vehicles.
+In 1999, European Directive 98/12/EC enforced asbestos-free brake pads for all road vehicles.
 This does not necessarily affect the emission factor for brake wear, but it certainly has an impact on the chemical composition of the associated particles.
 There is no other legislation which deals specifically with PM emissions from tyres and brakes.
 Currently, efforts are focussing on the development of low-friction tyres for fuel consumption and CO2 benefits.
 Such tyres might also result in lower emissions of particles.

 Contribution of tyre, brake and road wear to total emissions